 • Click Edit Source to open the source editor.

-• The Source tab shows the SQL query.
+• The Source tab shows the SQL query; for built in tables, it is read-only.

 • Select the XML Metadata tab (if it not already open).